reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 3.  **Where** to find candidates and make my organization diverse?
 4.  **How** to [retain employees](https://medium.com/tech-diversity-files/if-you-think-women-in-tech-is-just-a-pipeline-problem-you-haven-t-been-paying-attention-cb7a2073b996) from underrepresented groups?

-The focus of this post is to provide a comprehensive list of resources for women in data science for the goal of increasing diversity in the workplace.
+The focus of this post is to share a comprehensive list of resources for women in data science for the goal of increasing diversity in the workplace.

 ## Purpose